tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 We could also use a worklist here, and it would be faster, but eh.
 Repeatedly iterating over all blocks is fine for now.

-The Wimmer paper skips this liveness analysis entirely by assuming some computed information about your CFG: where loops start and end.
+The Wimmer2010 paper skips this liveness analysis entirely by assuming some computed information about your CFG: where loops start and end.
 It also requires all loop blocks be contiguous.
 Then it makes variables defined before a loop and used at any point inside the loop live *for the whole loop*.
 By